Rock N Roll

 In a 1953 advertisement, Bill Haley acknowledges the Twin Bar in the announcement of the band's new name.

 Editors note: In 1952, the Saddlemen lineup consisted of Johnny Grande, Marshall Lytle and pedal-steel guitarist Billy Williamson.
 According to the band members they became The Comets in the fall of 1952.
-Our evidence indicates they still performed as the Saddlemen until December of 1952.
+It appears there is evidence of them still performing as the Saddlemen until December of 1952.

 "Bill Haley at the Twin Bar Concert Handbill.